kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_weather.md

 If the Weather Monitor is on, it records pressure history automatically.
 Otherwise, pressure updates only occur when you open the Weather tool.
 For accuracy, it's best to record pressure every 30 minutes.

+You can adjust prediction sensitivity in Settings > Weather > Forecast sensitivity.
+Higher sensitivity may detect more patterns but might yield more false predictions.

 ## Weather Monitor
 The Weather Monitor runs in the background to record pressure history.
 Enable it by clicking the start icon at the bottom right.
 This causes a notification to appear with the current prediction and an option to stop the Weather Monitor.
 You can also stop it by clicking the stop icon in the bottom right.